 In 2016 I completed my doctorate at the University of Exeter, my thesis being on the British and their dead servicemen in North-West Europe after the Second World War.
 I was extremely fortunate to have the renowned historian Professor Richard Overy as my supervisor.

 Since 2001 I have run the website: ‘The Path Finder Force and 97 Squadron’, which has now become a charity, the RAF Pathfinders Archive.
 The aims of the Archive are to present an in-depth picture of what life – and death – were like in RAF Bomber Command and the Pathfinders.
-We are mainly a digital archive but work in partnership with the Pathfinder Collection, Heritage Centre, RAF Wyton, which displays our most valuable physical artefacts, including the Deverill Collection.

 My books on the history of the Second World War are: